 For example, intellectual disability can happen when a child:

 - is severely malnourished

-However, for many children, specially those with mild intellectual disability, no cause is found.
+But for many children, especially those with mild intellectual disability, no cause is found.

 A diagnosis of intellectual disability involves formal testing.
 This can be done by a psychologist.

 In general, the milder the disability, the later it is diagnosed.